dmx-systems/dmx-documentation/docs/user.rst

 .. image:: _static/user-name-related.jpg
     :width: 400

-.. _user-introduction-to-workspaces-and-sharing-modes-label:
+.. _user-introduction-to-workspaces-and-sharing-modes:

 Introduction to workspaces and sharing modes
 ============================================

 In DMX workspaces are the highest level content is organized in.
+Workspaces can be compared to folders containing everything related to a working area, a project, or an area of life.
+Each topic and association is tied to exactly *one* workspace but you can display them in many topic maps.
+A workspace can have one or many members who have access to its content.
 Read and write permissions are tied to workspaces.
-Every topic or association is assigned to exactly *one* workspace.
-That is why workspaces are the key to the configuration of access control.
+This feature makes workspaces the basis of collaboration and the key to the configuration of access control:

-There are five sharing modes:
+DMX has five sharing modes:

 * **private**: In a private workspace just the owner of the workspace can read and write.
 * **confidential**: In a confidential workspace the owner can read and write.
 Group members can read, but not change anything.